-There are movies that use a car as the central focus of the film, think Herbie the Lovebug or Lightning McQueen.
+There are movies that use a car as the film’s central focus; think Herbie the Lovebug or Lightning McQueen.
 And there are movies where the cars become icons for gear heads, Bullit or Vanishing Point.
-Then there are the films with plain cars shown off in great chase scenes – Jason Bourne comes to mind, and those movies that are nothing but chase sequences, with as many supercars as possible (Every Fast and Furious movie ever).
+Then there are the films with plain cars shown off in great chase scenes – Jason Bourne comes to mind and those movies that are nothing but chase sequences, with as many supercars as possible (Every Fast and Furious movie ever).
 But then there are those films where it’s the people behind the wheel that really make the magic happen.
 In most of those films, it’s usually Jason Statham.

 Films in which he has starred have grossed more than $1 billion, which may very well make him the most bankable British actor currently working.
-There are of course many facets to Statham: he god his start in 2 of Guy Ritchie’s more notable crime comedies (Snatch and Lock Stock and Two Smoking Barrels).
-He’s even done some respectable drama work in movies like Redemption and The Bank Job not to mention total comedy like in Spy.
-However what he is most known for consists driving very fast, and kicking people in the face in high style.
-While his productivity is normally so high that he has a MINIMUM of 5 movies lined up in any one year I think we’ll allow him 2017 to take a well-deserved break, with Mechanic: Resurrection his only film out this weekend!
+There are, of course, many facets to Statham: he got his start in 2 of Guy Ritchie’s more notable crime comedies (Snatch and Lock Stock and Two Smoking Barrels).
+He’s even done some respectable drama work in movies like Redemption and The Bank Job, not to mention total comedy like in Spy.
+However, he is most known for driving very fast and kicking people in the face in high style.
+While his productivity is usually so high that he has a MINIMUM of 5 movies lined up in any year, I think we’ll allow him in 2017 to take a well-deserved break, with Mechanic: Resurrection his only film out this weekend!

 In honor of Mechanic: Resurrection, the latest “Jason Statham drives very fast and kicks people in the face” movie, we’ve decided to review our favorite times he did all of those things on screen!